TanzilaRahman/AI-MovieRecommender/README.md

 # DEMO
-This showcases user having a back and forth conversation with AI to get Movie Recommendation in real time.
+This showcases the User having a back and forth conversation with the AI BOT to get Movie Recommendation in real time.

 ![ConversationWithAI](https://github.com/TanzilaRahman/AI-MovieRecommender/assets/110073037/293cb6f8-8cf2-43cf-8d98-9b7dee950786)